THE NORTH AMERICAN MODEL OF WILDLIFE CONSERVATION

 - Democratic Rule of Law.
 Wildlife is allocated for use by citizens through laws.
 This protects against the rise of elites who would appropriate wildlife to themselves (as occurred in Europe).
 All citizens can participate, if necessary through the courts, in developing systems of wildlife conservation and use.

 - Opportunity for All.
 In Canada and the United States, every man and woman has a fair and equitable opportunity under the law to participate in hunting and fishing.
 No one group, hunters or nonhunters, can legally exclude others from access to fame within the limitations of private property rights.

 - Commercial Use.
 Hunters and anglers led the effort to eliminate markets and commercial traffic in dead animal parts, which was a huge business in the latter half of the 1800s and the early 1900s.
-The market killing of birds and animals decimated many species and brought some to near extinction or extinction.
+The market killing of birds and animals decimated many species, bringing some to near extinction and others to extinction.

 - Legitimate Use.
 Although laws could govern access to wildlife and ensure that all citizens had a say in its protection, there had to be guidelines as to appropriate use.
 This is defined as killing for food or fur, self-defense, and property protection, categories that are broadly interpreted.

 - Science and Wildlife Policy.
 Interest in science and natural history was deeply ingrained in North American society, a fact reflected in the emphasis placed on recording wildlife habits and diversity by almost every major expedition charged with mapping the continent, along with the enormous popularity of amateur natural history collections.
 Hunters and anglers are, by habit and inclination, naturalists.
 Science is identified as a crucial requirement of wildlife management.
 For this Aldo Leopold, in his 1930 American Game Policy, credited Theodore Roosevelt, explicitly stating that science should be the underpinning of wildlife policies.